awsdocs/aws-app-runner-developer-guide/doc_source/service-source-code-nodejs.md

 Providing a configuration file is optional\.
 When creating an App Runner service using the console or the API, you specify if App Runner gets your configuration settings directly during creation or from a configuration file\.

-With the Node\.js runtime specifically, you can also configure the build and runtime using a JSON file named `package.json` in the root of your source repository\.
+With Node\.js runtimes specifically, you can also configure the build and runtime using a JSON file named `package.json` in the root of your source repository\.
 Using this file, you can configure the Node\.js engine version, dependency packages, and various commands \(command line applications\)\.
 Package managers such as npm or yarn interpret this file as input for their commands\.

 For example:
 + npm install installs packages defined by the `dependencies` and `devDependencies` node in `package.json`\.